steven2k2/camp-data-converter/README.md

 **Camp Data Converter** is a Python-based tool for extracting structured data from Basecamp HTML exports and converting it into **JSON** and **Markdown** formats.
 This allows for further transformations into CSV, Excel, or automation workflows.

+### **Disclaimer**
+This project is a **code example** intended for demonstration purposes only. **All data, company names, and individuals referenced within this repository are entirely fictitious.** Any resemblance to actual persons, living or dead, or real-world organizations is purely coincidental.

+The use of **Nordic-style names, addresses, and data** is a **deliberate convention** chosen to ensure sample information is easily recognizable and does not inadvertently correspond to real entities in an Australasian context.
+This convention is purely aesthetic and does not imply any geographical or cultural affiliation.

+This project is provided **as-is** with no guarantees or warranties.
+Use at your own discretion.

 ## 🚀 Features
 - Parses **Basecamp HTML exports**
 - Extracts **work orders, tasks, assigned technicians, and service logs**